kheang/blackjack/README.md

 I would love to do the following when I have some time:

-* Revisit my code and refactor it
+* Revisit my code and refactor it; this code was written after just one week at The Iron Yard
 * Instead of having this run in the terminal, run in the browser and use javascript to render cards